KDE/documentation-develop-kde-org/content/docs/plasma/widget/plasma-qml-api.md

 ### X-KDE-ServiceTypes

-`X-KDE-ServiceTypes` is a comma seperated list of types.
+`X-KDE-ServiceTypes` is a comma-separated list of types.
 For a plasma widget, it should be `Plasma/Applet`.
 You may encounter widgets with `Plasma/Containment` as well, like [the System Tray widget](https://invent.kde.org/plasma/plasma-workspace/-/blob/master/applets/systemtray/package/metadata.desktop#L93).

-The defined plasma sevice types and their custom `.desktop` file properties are found in:
+The defined plasma service types and their custom `.desktop` file properties are found in:
 [`plasma-framework/src/plasma/data/servicetypes`](https://invent.kde.org/frameworks/plasma-framework/-/tree/master/src/plasma/data/servicetypes)